Bat Removal Spring Hill

 • Repair of wildlife damage, both inside and outside of the home.

-The first step we take is to spend a great deal of time identifying bat entry points.
+First, we spend a lot of time looking for entry points to bats.
 Ensuring that there aren’t any other points of entry is essential to prevent future infestations.
 The next step involves the installation of one-way doors to allow the bats out, but not back in again – this is a safe and humane method of removing the bats from your house without harming them.

 To prevent any accidental contact with bats, we double-check that all bats have left your home.
 We seal all entrance points with steel wool and mesh screens to stop bats from entering again.

 Next, clean up with professional-grade cleaners and sanitizers any fecal matter left behind by bats in your insulation and floor.
-We go through great lengths to ensure that your home is free of any odors and guano.
+We will go to great lengths in order to make sure your home is free from odors or guano.
 After the insulation is removed, it is necessary to fog with enzyme cleaner in order to disinfect every corner.

 After the attic has been thoroughly cleaned and disinfected we can begin to look at wildlife damage.
-To make your house look new again, we’ll repair any damage they might have caused.
+We’ll fix any damage they may have done inside or outside of your home to make your house look new again.

 Dangers of DIY Bat Removal

 Bats are a reservoir of zoonotic diseases.
-Zoonotic means a disease that can be transmitted to humans.
+Zoonotic means that the diseases can be transferred from animals to humans.
 One of these deadly diseases is rabies.
 It has been found in bat colonies all over Florida, particularly along the coasts as they have easy access to food sources.

-Bat guano is also another source of health risks.
+Another source of health hazard is bat guano.
 Accumulated bat guano can release spores of Histoplasma capsulatum, which can cause a severe respiratory disease called Histoplasmosis.

 Histoplasmosis

-Histoplasmosis can spread via bat droppings to other animals and humans.
+Histoplasmosis is a fungal disease that can be transmitted to humans and other animals via bat droppings.
 This disease can be especially dangerous for those with weak immune systems, such as children and pregnant women.

 FAQs